Caravanning for beginners: essential caravan equipment checklist

 *This post contains affiliate links*

 If you’re new to caravanning then walking into a leisure shop showroom and seeing an array of camping and caravanning equipment laid out in front of you can been daunting.
 What’s essential, nice to have or just plain unnecessary caravan equipment?
 This post will help you decide what to pack for a caravan holiday.

 Caravan equipment: the things you actually need

 We’ve been caravanning as a family for more than five years, spending weekends and longer breaks in our trusty Tin Box.
 However, we’ve recently had a bit of a caravanning drought as Mr Tin Box has been working away more.
 Ahead of this abstinence we cleared out our caravan and have just restocked it with the essential caravan equipment we need for our summer caravan holiday.
-Here’s what made it onto our packing list based on our experience of caravanning as a family:
+Here’s what made it onto our caravan holiday essentials list based on our experience of caravanning as a family:

 Caravan equipment: homeware essentials